apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Murder charges dropped against Minnesota officer Ryan Londregan in death of Ricky Cobb II**
+**Takeaways from Fauci’s testimony at contentious House hearing on Covid-19 pandemic**

-You can read more about it [here](https://abcnews.go.com/US/murder-charges-dropped-minnesota-officer-ryan-londregan-death/story?id=110776719).
+You can read more about it [here](https://www.cnn.com/2024/06/03/politics/fauci-testimony-house-hearing-covid-19/index.html).

 ## Requirements
 - Python 3.8